SatelliteApplicationsCatapult/ard-docker-images/sentinel-2-l2a/README.md

 ### Jupyter Notebook
 Jupyter Notebook can be accessed at the URL: http://{Serve's IP Address}:8877.\
 The access token is `secretpassword`, which is set by means of the CMD statement within the [Dockerfile](Dockerfile).

+### Amending the workflow
+The actual workflow can be developed within the [ard-workflows](https://github.com/SatelliteApplicationsCatapult/ard-workflows) submodule at workflows directory.

 ## TODO
 - Define the `PLATFORM` and `QUEUE_NAME` environment variables, so these can be set to `SENTINEL_2` and `jobS2` respectively, making the worker code agnostic of the satellite/platform to work on